Domaine de Panisse

 L’Erta di Radda

 The wines of Radda in Chianti are truly “mountain” Sangiovese wines, crisp and lively, redolent of summer fruit and Alpine-fresh breezes.
-Diego Finocchi, a native son, started his project in 2006 with a goal of capturing all of Radda’s stony energy and verve in his organically raised wines.
+Diego Finocchi, a native son, started his family winery project in 2006 with a goal of capturing all of Radda’s stony energy and verve in their organically raised wines.

 Azienda Agricola Diego Conterno